Welcome to part two of our 6 Top Wineries to Visit in Moldova guide. If you haven't yet, read part one.

 Our verdict: a visit to Et Cetera is a unique chance to get to know Moldovan winemaking on a small scale.

-To see all the Top 6 Wineries to Visit in Moldova please visit Part 1 of this Blog.
-For more tips on things to do, where to stay, where to eat, wine festivals and events in Moldova please check out our travel guide.
+For more on things to do, where to stay, where to eat, wine festivals and events in Moldova please check out our travel guide.
+Get the latest tips when you read the 6 Must-Do Experiences in Moldova and when you explore how to eat and drink in Moldova like a local!